Joe Mixon makes history as the Bengals pick up get-right win over the Panthers - NewsBreak

 Coming off last week’s loss, center Ted Karras said he was going to be a “demeanor hound.”
 He was planning to call out anyone he saw who was sulking.
 He challenged the entire team to play with more physicality and more energy.

+"Something we talked about this week was having some more urgency coming off the bad loss we had last week," Bengals safety Jessie Bates III said.
+"We didn’t like the way we performed.
+A lot of people overacted to it.
+The good thing is we have a lot of football left to be played.
+It was great to come out here and dominate."

-In Sunday’s blowout win over the Panthers, in a game that the Bengals led by 35 points , the Bengals responded to a low point of their season.
+In Sunday’s blowout win over the Panthers, in a game the Bengals led by 35 points, Cincinnati responded to a low point of their season.
 In the process, the Bengals showed themselves how good they still can be.
 And so did Mixon, who had 100 yards by halftime.
 While quarterback Joe Burrow went 22-for-28 for 206 yards, it was Mixon’s turn to be the star.

 Mixon had been in the middle of the worst season of his NFL career.
 Taylor was showing less and less faith in the run game, Mixon showed that he was frustrated and offensive coordinator Brian Callahan said that Mixon’s production hadn’t lived up to expectations.